Olray/DelphiFun/README.md

 A collection of some functions I wrote for other applications or out of boredom.

+# CheckingCertificates

+Demo project to read a certificate from any executable and show it's owner, issuing CA, fingerprint and decide whether it's trusted by Windows or not.

 # FindLaunchingShortcut

 Find out if your app has been launched by a Shortcut file and retrieve the shortcut's filename.